redditbooru/reddit-booru/README.md

 You will need the following to run RedditBooru:

 - A webserver that can do URL rewriting.
 I personally use [nginx](https://www.nginx.com/resources/wiki/start/topics/tutorials/install/), but anything should be fine
-- [PHP 5.4+](http://us3.php.net/downloads.php) or [HHVM](http://hhvm.com/).
-PHP7 may not work yet due to reliance on the old Memcache module.
+- [PHP 7+](http://us3.php.net/downloads.php) (it's known working on PHP 7.4).
 You'll also need the following modules:
   - Memcache
   - Imagick
   - GD2